OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaRefractiveMaterial.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">controls the shape of the primary reflection</p>
+        <p class="scene-class-attr-comment">controls the shape of the primary reflection</p>

     </p>